AgenaTrader/AgenaScript-documentation/sources/handling_bars_and_instruments.md

 double w = MultiBars.GetBarsItem(TF_Week).Close[0];
 ```

-## CurrentBars
+## ProcessingBarIndexes
 ### Description
-CurrentBars is an array of int values that contains the number of *[CurrentBar]s* for each bar.
+ProcessingBarIndexes is an array of int values that contains the number of *[ProcessingBarIndex]s* for each bar.

 This array is only of value for indicators or strategies that use data from multiple timeframes.